datacenter/ansible-role-aci-model/README.md

  2. Copy the filter plugin (*plugins/filter/aci.py*) into your designated filter plugin directory

-Because of its general usefulness, we are looking into making this *aci_listify* filter more genericand part of the default Ansible filters.
+Because of its general usefulness, we are looking into making this *aci_listify* filter more generic and make it part of the default Ansible filters.

 ## Using the example playbook